ghorsington/COM3D2.PNGPreset/README.md

 ## Installation

 Download the latest [release](https://github.com/denikson/COM3D2.PNGPreset/releases).
-Extract the archive into `Sybaris` folder.
+Put the contents of archive's `Sybaris` folder into your game's `Sybaris` folder.

 ## How to use